|

 Ajmal confirmed to PTI that he had closed down his academy temporarily after he met with the deputy commissioner of Faisalabad and the vice chancellor of Faisalabad Agriculture University on whose land the academy is located.

 "I was told that the Punjab government has sent advice to close down the academy temporarily because threats have been received against the academy that it may be attacked," Ajmal, who could not make the final cut in the 15-man Pakistan squad for the upcoming World Cup because of his questionable 'doosra' that is under ICC review, said on Wednesday.
-"The administration had apprehensions and security concerns and said it should be closed down until proper security arrangements made to run it," the off-spinner added.

 The government has issued warnings about possible terrorist threats to educational institutions in the country after the terrorist attack on the Army Public School in Peshawar on December 16 in which around 132 schoolchildren were killed in cold blood by attacking militants.